 Coca-Cola Consolidated is governed by the Board of Directors and its various committees.
 The Board and its committees have general oversight responsibility for the affairs of the Company.
 In exercising its fiduciary duties, the Board represents and acts on behalf of the Company's stockholders.
 The Board has adopted written corporate governance policies, principles and guidelines, known as the Corporate Governance and Nominating Guidelines.
-The Board also has adopted (i) a Code of Ethics for Senior Financial Officers, which applies to the senior financial officers of the Company, which include the Chief Executive Officer, the President and Chief Operating Officer, the Chief Financial Officer, the Chief Accounting Officer, the Corporate Controller and any other person performing similar functions; and (ii) a Code of Business Conduct, which applies to the Company's directors, officers and employees.
+The Board also has adopted (i) a Code of Ethics for Senior Financial Officers, which applies to the senior financial officers of the Company, which include the Chairman and Chief Executive Officer, the President and Chief Operating Officer, the Chief Financial Officer, the Chief Accounting Officer, the Corporate Controller and any other person performing similar functions; and (ii) a Code of Business Conduct, which applies to all directors, officers and employees of the Company and its subsidiaries.
 The Code of Ethics for Senior Financial Officers and the Code of Business Conduct include guidelines relating to the ethical handling of actual or potential conflicts of interest, compliance with laws, accurate financial reporting and other related topics.